 Outgoing email servers are called SMTP servers (Simple Mail Transfer Protocol).

-Before you ask yourself what's the main difference between IMAP and POP3, we'll tell you.
+Before you ask yourself about the difference between IMAP and POP3, we answer you.
 With IMAP, messages are stored on the server itself.
 While with POP3, messages are usually kept on the device, that is, on your computer or cell phone.

 In general, IMAP is more complex and flexible than POP3.

 How is the process of sending emails in 4 steps